unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 A _symbol_ is a versatile token used in variable names (prefixed with `$`), function names, option names, and commonly as option values and variant keys.

 The symbol's definition is based on XML's [Name](https://www.w3.org/TR/xml/#NT-Name) to maximally align it with [NMTOKEN](https://www.w3.org/TR/xml/#NT-Nmtoken) which is used throughout the grammatical feature data [specified in LDML](https://unicode.org/reports/tr35/tr35-general.html#Grammatical_Features) and [defined in CLDR](https://unicode-org.github.io/cldr-staging/charts/latest/grammar/index.html).
-The only difference between a symbol and XML Name is that symbols must not contain `:`.

 ```
 Variable ::= '$' Symbol /* ws: explicit */